kaustubhdeokar/Topic-wise-DSA/README.md

-### Repo contains all submissions to Competitive Coding platforms and competitions.
+### Submissions made for some competitive coding platforms and their competitions.

 #### Links to various such platforms